 Vista Center is the premier resource for individuals with vision loss in San Mateo, Santa Clara, San Benito and Santa Cruz counties, serving more than 2,000 clients and families each year.
-We enable our clients to achieve their highest potential through programs that promote independence and improve their quality of life.
+Vista Center enables clients to achieve their highest potential through programs that promote independence and improve their quality of life.

 • Low Vision examinations and evaluations are provided by specially trained low vision optometrists.
 Typically, they prescribe optical aids to help the client use his/her remaining vision more effectively.
 About 500 individuals were seen last year, but many more need this service.